Tiangong-1

-Tiangong-1 (天宫一号 (Tiāngōng yīhào, Heavenly Palace 1" or "Celestial Palace 1")) was China's first prototype space station.
-It orbited Earth from September 2011 to April 2018, serving as both a crewed laboratory and an experimental testbed to demonstrate orbital rendezvous and docking capabilities during its two years of active operational life.
+Tiangong-1 (天宫一号 (Tiāngōng yīhào, Heavenly Palace 1)) was China's first prototype space station.
+It orbited Earth from September 2011 to April 2018.
+During development, it was known as the target vehicle, reflecting its primary role as an experimental testbed for demonstrating orbital rendezvous and docking, and secondarily as a crewed laboratory for scientific research during its two years of active service.

-Launched uncrewed aboard a Long March 2F launch vehicle on 29 September 2011, it was the first operational component of the Tiangong program, which launched a larger, modular station into orbit in 2021.
-Tiangong-1 was initially projected to be deorbited in 2013, to be replaced over the following decade by the larger Tiangong-2 and Tiangong-3 space stations, but it orbited until 2 April 2018.
+Tiangong-1 was launched uncrewed on 29 September 2011 aboard the first Long March 2F/T, an upgraded version of China's human-rated launch vehicle.
+It was the first operational component of the Tiangong program, which later led to the launch of the modular Tiangong space station in 2021.
+Tiangong-1 was initially expected to be deorbited in 2013 and replaced by the larger Tiangong-2 and Tiangong-3 stations over the following decade, but it remained in orbit until 2 April 2018.

-Tiangong-1 was visited by a series of Shenzhou spacecraft during its two-year operational lifetime.
-The first of these, the uncrewed Shenzhou 8, successfully docked with the module in November 2011, while the crewed Shenzhou 9 mission docked in June 2012.
-A third and final mission to Tiangong-1, the crewed Shenzhou 10, docked in June 2013.
-The crewed missions to Tiangong-1 were notable for including China's first female astronauts, Liu Yang and Wang Yaping.
+Three Shenzhou spacecraft visited Tiangong-1 during its operational lifetime.
+The first, the uncrewed Shenzhou 8, successfully docked with the module in November 2011.
+The crewed Shenzhou 9 mission docked in June 2012, followed by the crewed Shenzhou 10 mission in June 2013.
+The crewed missions included China's first two female astronauts, Liu Yang and Wang Yaping.

-On 21 March 2016, after a lifespan extended by two years, the China Manned Space Engineering Office announced that Tiangong-1 had officially ended its service.
-They went on to state that the telemetry link with Tiangong-1 had been lost.
-A couple of months later, amateur satellite trackers watching Tiangong-1 found that China's space agency had lost control of the station.
-In September 2016, after conceding they had lost control over the station, officials speculated that the station would re-enter and burn up in the atmosphere late in 2017.
-According to the China Manned Space Engineering Office, Tiangong-1 started reentry over the southern Pacific Ocean, northwest of Tahiti, on 2 April 2018 at 00:16 UTC.
+On 21 March 2016, the China Manned Space Engineering Office announced that contact with the station had been lost.
+Unable to conduct a controlled deorbit, Tiangong-1 made an uncontrolled re-entry into Earth's atmosphere over the southern Pacific Ocean, northwest of Tahiti, on 2 April 2018 at 00:16 UTC.